GARDEN HOST FAQs

 - finding out how long it took you to develop your garden to its current stage

-The trail is on 26th and27th March 2022, from 9am to 4pm.
+The trail is on one weekend a year (it varies to showcase different seasons) and open from 9am to 4pm.
 When you register your garden you can nominate your opening hours to suit your availability, as long as it’s within the date and time range.
 If you know others in your area who are opening their gardens it can be useful to know their opening times.
 Previously, we’ve found that when there are 3-4 gardens near each other, these gardens get more visitors.
 If you’re not sure who’s near you – you can get in touch with each other through the Garden Host Facebook Group or if you’re not on Facebook, contact SEGT and we’ll get you in contact with your neighbours.

 Do I have to let people use my toilet?